tinoschroeter/DynDNS/docs/README.md

 > First approach to update (Route53) DNS with my ISP dynamic IP address.

-...update apex programmatically all other records are CNAMEs
+...update apex programmatically all other records are CNAMEs managed by terraform.

 ```js